MicrosoftLearning/SC-5008-Configure-and-manage-entitlement-with-Microsoft-Entra-ID/Instructions/Labs/Lab_06_monitor-identity-secure-score.md

 2. Open the **Protection** menu and select **Identity Secure Score**

-3. In the **Overview** tile, you will find **Identity Secure Score**.

-4. Select **Identity Secure Score**.
-This will take you to the Identity Secure Score dashboard.
+**NOTE** - This will take you to the Identity Secure Score dashboard.

-5. Scroll down to view the **Improvement actions**.
+3. Scroll down to view the **Improvement actions**.

-6. In contrast to the improvement actions in Microsoft Defender for Cloud and Microsoft Defender XDR, these improvement actions are specific to identity.
+4. In contrast to the improvement actions in Microsoft Defender for Cloud and Microsoft Defender XDR, these improvement actions are specific to identity.
 This provides a more focused list of potential actions to your security posture management.
 Any improvement actions initiated from this list will also provide an impact to your overall tenant security posture.

 #### Task 2 - Execute an improvement action